plturrell/finsightutils_owl/nvidia-blueprint/README.md

 ## Overview

-The OWL Converter transforms data into Web Ontology Language (OWL) representations, leveraging NVIDIA GPU acceleration for improved performance in processing large enterprise data.
+The OWL Converter transforms SAP HANA database schemas into Web Ontology Language (OWL) representations, leveraging NVIDIA GPU acceleration for improved performance in processing large enterprise data.
+It includes integration with the SAP HANA Knowledge Engine for storing and querying the generated ontologies.

 ## Features